-Saturday Cloudy.
-Very high (90%) chance of showers in the west, medium (60%) chance elsewhere.
-Snow falling above 1300 metres.
-Light winds becoming NW 15 to 20 km/h in the middle of the day then tending W 15 to 25 km/h in the afternoon.
+Friday Cloudy.
+High (80%) chance of showers in the south, medium (60%) chance elsewhere.
+Snow falling above 800 metres.
+Possible hail later this evening.
+Winds W 15 to 20 km/h becoming light in the evening.

 Central Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 A smoke haze across Perth from prescribed burns has prompted an alert from the Department of Parks and Wildlife.

 It has been more than two weeks since floodwaters inundated parts of Myrtleford in Victoria, but there is still some cleaning up to do.

 Victoria and Tasmania won't have time to recover from damaging winds this morning, with rain threatening to cause flooding across both states in the next 24 hours.